paulieguk/LDW-JUL22/Content/Instructions-006.md

 - You will be noticing lots of errors due to a lack of permissions
 - Attempt to press the **launch Instance** button again and notice the additional errors

-- End the Lab and make sure you close both Windows just leaving the original **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.
+- End the Lab and make sure you close both Windows just leaving the original **LDW-Jun22-001: 001 LDW - AWS Cloud** lab running and continue.

-- [] This completes the activities for Lab 2 please let your instructor know that you have completed Lab 2

 Press **Next** to continue